How COVID school, screens, stress impacts kids - News 24

 Experts say there is no universal « normal. » To know how well your child is coping, look for differences in behavior.

-Brenda Jones Harden, the Alison Richman Professor of Children and Families at the University of Maryland School of Social Work, said « normal » is different for every child.
-Parents should be concerned if their child is « appearing more sad, » « hopeless » or « angry. »
+Brenda Jones Harden, the Alison Richman professor of children and families at the University of Maryland School of Social Work, said « normal » is different for every child.
+Parents should be concerned if their child appears more sad, hopeless or angry.

 Teens, for example, are volatile and moody, but if those mood swings become more extreme, that’s worth attention.
-Similarly, a young child who starts having accidents after being fully toilet trained might be struggling.
+Similarly, a child who starts having accidents after being fully toilet-trained might be struggling.

 Phil Fisher, a psychology professor at the University of Oregon, said even those signs aren’t necessarily red flags, but they are changes parents should monitor.